-With the right tools, answering salary expectation questions in an interview can be easier than you ever imagined.
+With a little prep work, answering salary expectation questions in an interview can be easy

 Research prior to your interview

 Many organizations won't reveal the salary of the position they're filling.
-So, preparing for the “What are your salary expectations?” question requires good pre-interview research.
+So, preparing for the salary expectation questions requires good pre-interview research.
 Use sites like Glassdoor, Indeed, or PayScale to research salary ranges based on experience, education, and location.

 State a range of pay, not a single number